daniel0x00/hackerwannabe/01 - environment setup/README.md

 # Exercise 01: environment setup

 Every hacker needs a decently configured environment for work.
 You need to get used to change machine often, and bring with you your tools.
 In the past you used to have 'everything on a USB stick'.
 Those times are gone.
-Nowadays, you use your 'github gists' (yes, google it now.) and you configure your environment 'as code' with tool like `vagrant`, `docker`, `winget`, `chocolatey`, `homebrew` (for macOS) or similar.
+Nowadays, you use Software Repositories and you store command-lines to install software on your 'github gist' (yes, google it now.).
+You configure your environment 'as code' with tool like `vagrant`, `docker`, `winget`, `chocolatey`, `homebrew` (for macOS) or similar.

 ## Windows
 - Suggestion is to use the already installed `winget` command-line utility to install any software.
 You access this by executing first `cmd.exe` from Start Menu.